MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-E-Viruses-Serums-Toxins-Analogous-Products-Organisms-Vectors/part-114-Production-Requirements-Biological-Products/section-114.9.md

 (e) Outlines of Production for allergenic extracts shall be written according to the following:

-Outline Guide for Allergenic ExtractsLicense No. Name of Product Date
+Outline Guide for Allergenic Extracts License No. Name of Product Date

 I. *Composition of the product.* A. Source and type of raw material.